rascul/lw/quests/crier/baerlon.md

 layout: default
 ---

+The crier is found in the City Square.

 1. Huge drooling rats are a damm plague round here, bring me a scalp!

 2. I need a belladonna berry for the herbalist.
 Look south of the city and bring me one.